infn-epics/phoebus-services-chart/README.md

 CAVEAT: in the following the name MASAR is used for reasons of legacy.
-It is slightly misleading as it suggest that the service supports restore operations (the R in MASAR).
-Please not that the jmasar service does NOT provide a restore API.

 The jmasar-service implements the MAchine Save And Restore service as a collection of REST endpoints.
-These can be used by clients to create and manage configurations and snapshots.
+These can be used by clients to create and manage configurations (aka save sets) and snapshots.

-NOTE: the R(estore) portion of the name JMasar is a bit misleading.
-The service does not provide a way to restore/write PV values.
+NOTE: The service does not provide means to restore/write PV values.
 However, it provides an API to retrieve PV values that have been persisted in a snapshot at some point in time.
 It is then up to the client application to perform the restore operation.

 The service depends on the jmasar-model artifact (https://gitlab.esss.lu.se/ics-software/jmasar-model).
-Java-based clients should also make use of jmasar-model to facilitate marshalling/unmarshalling of data.
+Java-based clients should also make use of jmasar-model to facilitate marshalling/unmarshalling of data in Java-based clients.

 Features: